Radar, Gun Laying, Mk. I and Mk. II: Radar at Dunkirk

 GL Mk.
-I sets were deployed with the British Expeditionary Force, along with the MRU units which provided early warning.
+I sets were deployed with the British Expeditionary Force, along with the MRU systems which provided early warning.
 Following the collapse of the defences and the eventual Dunkirk evacuation, these sets had to be abandoned in France.

 There were enough parts left behind for Wolfgang Martini's radar team to piece together the design and determine the basic operational capabilities of the systems.
 What they found did not impress them.
 Luftwaffe radars for both early warning (Freya) and gun-laying (Würzburg) were significantly more advanced than their British counterparts at that time, operating on much shorter wavelengths around 50 cm.

-This evaluation, combined with the failure of a mission of LZ-130 to detect British radars in August 1939, appears to have led to a general underestimation of the usefulness of the British radar systems.
-In spite of being aware of Chain Home, German reports on the state of the Royal Air Force written just before the Battle of Britain did not even mention radar at all.
+This evaluation, combined with the failure of a mission of the German airship LZ 130 Graf Zeppelin to detect British radars in August 1939, appears to have led to a general underestimation of the usefulness of the British radar systems.
+Despite being aware of Chain Home, German reports on the state of the Royal Air Force written just before the Battle of Britain did not even mention radar at all.
 Other reports mention it, but do not consider it to be very important.
-Other sections of the Luftwaffe appear to be dismissive of the system as a whole.
+Other sections of the Luftwaffe appear to have been dismissive of the system as a whole.

 Mk.
 II development

 The GL team had already started plans for a greatly improved version of the system that could also provide accurate bearing and elevation information.
 They had always wanted the GL system to be able to direct the guns in all measurements, but the pressing need to get the system into the field as soon as possible precluded this.

 To add this capability, they adapted a concept from the Coast Defence radars being developed by Butement.
-The idea was to use two antennas that are aimed in slightly different directions, but with their sensitive areas slightly overlapping down the centreline of the two.
-The result is a reception pattern where each of the antennas produces a maximum signal when the target is slightly to one side of the centreline, while a target located exactly in the middle would produce a slightly smaller but equal signal on both antennas.
+The idea was to use two antennas aimed in slightly different directions, with their sensitive areas, or lobes, slightly overlapping down the centreline of the two.
+The result is a reception pattern where each of the antennas produces a maximum signal when the target is slightly to one side of the centreline, while a target located exactly in the middle produces a slightly smaller but equal signal on both antennas.
 A switch is used to alternate the signals between the two antennas, sending them to the same receiver, amplifier and CRT.
 One of the signals is also sent through a delay, so its blip is drawn slightly offset.

 The result is a display similar to CH, showing the range to targets within view, but with each of the targets producing two closely spaced blips.
 By comparing the length of the blips, the operator can tell which antenna is more directly pointed at the target.
 By rotating the antennas towards the stronger signal, the longer blip, the target will be centred and the two blips will become equal length.
 Even with the relatively long wavelengths used, accuracies on the order of ½ a degree could be attained with these lobe switching systems.